It's National Pancake Day

 - 2 cups all-purpose flour

 - 1 tsp. baking soda

 - 1/2 tsp. salt

 - 2 large eggs, lightly beaten

 - 3 cups buttermilk

-- 4 tablespoons unsalted butter, melted, plus 1/2 teaspoon for griddle
+- 4 tbsp. unsalted butter, melted, plus 1/2 teaspoon for griddle

-Heat griddle to 375 degrees.
+Heat griddle to medium heat or 375 degrees if using and electric griddle.
 Whisk together flour, baking powder, baking soda, salt, and sugar in a medium bowl.
 Add eggs, buttermilk, and 4 tablespoons butter; whisk to combine.
 Batter should have small to medium lumps.

 Heat oven to 175 degrees.
 Test griddle by sprinkling a few drops of water on it.
 If water bounces and splatters off griddle, it is hot enough.
-Using a pastry brush, brush remaining 1/2 teaspoon of butter or reserved bacon fat onto griddle.
+Using a pastry brush, brush remaining 1/2 teaspoon of butter.
 Wipe off excess.

-Repeat with remaining batter, keeping finished pancakes on a heatproof plate in oven.
+Repeat with remaining batter, keeping finished pancakes on an oven-safe plate in oven.
 Serve warm.